-In addition to the above space requirement, installation of the Model 75 in NFPA applications shall have a clearance of at least 18 inches to a combustible material, 3 inches to limited combustible material. and 0 inches to noncombustible material.
-Any reduction in clearance or exceptions must be in compliance with NFPA and acceptable to the Authority Having Jurisdiction.
+In addition to the above space requirement, installation of the Model 75 in NFPA applications shall have a clearance of at least 18 inches to a combustible material, 3 inches to limited combustible material, and 0 inches to material. noncombustible Any reduction clearance or exceptions must be in compliance with NFPA and acceptable to the Authority Having Jurisdiction.